-In anticipation of the 2018 Bowker Lectures, which will take place in Sydney, NSW on 13th to 15th April, we revisit the fascinating presentation Prof. Robert Bowker gave at the 2015 Bowker Lectures, titled ‘The Good Foot: The formation of chambers and micro vessels and the effects of vibration’.
+This article was written following a fascinating presentation Prof. Robert Bowker gave at the 2015 Bowker Lectures in Victoria that was titled ‘The Good Foot: The formation of chambers and micro vessels and the effects of vibration’.

 Using navicular syndrome as a backdrop, Prof. Bowker presented his research findings and practical applications for providing the foot with the environment needed to develop and maintain a sound, functional structure.